Home Articles

 An opaque type that represents a keychain item.

-keychain items — Embed confidential information in items that you store in a keychain.
+Keychain items — Embed confidential information in items that you store in a keychain.
 In simpler words, items — insert/save to the database.

 We will be designing a sign-in feature with a username and password.

-For Username
+For Username:

 kSecAttrAccount — A key whose value is a string indicating the item’s account name.